 - Late maturity (takes longer for females to start producing calves and making a profit).

-- Chianina-cross beef cattle usually not athletic enough for draft work.
+- Poor athleticism of Chianina-cross beef cattle, making them unsuitable for draft work.

 Choosing a Breed of Cattle